 Sunak is the fifth Conservative Prime Minister since Labour were last in power, having followed David Cameron, Theresa May, Boris Johnson, and Liz Truss.

 Labour remain 1/100 to have the most seats.
-They opened at 1/25 in this market, but polls have overwhelmingly favoured Keir Starmer’s party, and that is reflected in the betting markets.
+They opened at 1/25 in this market, and polls have overwhelmingly favoured Keir Starmer’s party.
+It has only trended in one direction since Sunak called the election.

 The rise of Farage and Reform has posed a bigger threat to the Tories than Labour, too.
 Reform are going to take votes from the Tories, potentially allowing Labour to sneak in and claim seats that no one expected them to compete for.